-Foglight for SQL Server has four sensitivity levels that control which alarms are reported:
+In previous versions, Foglight for SQL Server offered four sensitivity levels that controlled which alarms were reported:

 - Essential Store and display only critical or fatal alarms. - Normal Store and display most alarms essential and best practices; only critical and fatal statistical alarms. - Tuning Store and display all SQL Server alarms sent to Foglight. - Performance Store and display only availability and SQL PI related alarms.